renatoka/better-call-saul-api/README.md

 ```

 Please note that the response will vary depending on the endpoint and the specific item being requested.

-## Contributing

-If you'd like to contribute to the Better Call Saul API, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 Enjoy exploring the Better Call Saul API and have a great time discovering information about your favorite characters, quotes, and episodes!